Welcome to our wine list, which we hope is the finest and most wide-ranging in Orkney.

-Albariño is relatively unknown, but is one of the world’s great grapes, producing superb seafood wine.
-Grown in vineyards just two miles from the Atlantic, the cool seaside nights ensure the grapes’ aromatic character is retained, along with a nice crisp finish.
+Since joining our list a few years ago, this has been a great hit, proving to be a superb seafood wine.
+Grown in vineyards just a couple of miles from the Atlantic, the cool seaside nights ensure the grapes’ aromatic character is retained, along with a dry, crisp finish.
 If you haven’t tried Albariño before, we strongly recommend you do.
-And prepare to be wowed.

 LIGHT TO MEDIUM BODIED REDS